Infineon/mtb-example-btsdk-ble-find-me/README.md

 **Device Configurator:**<br>
 >   Use this GUI tool to create source code for a custom pin mapping for your device.
 Run this tool
-    from the Tools section of the ModusToolbox IDE QuickPanel, or by right-clicking a project in the IDE Project Explorer pane and selecting the ModusToolbox context menu.<br>
+    from the Tools section of the ModusToolbox&#8482; QuickPanel, or by right-clicking a project in the Project Explorer pane and selecting the ModusToolbox&#8482; context menu.<br>
     It is supported on Windows, Linux and macOS.<br>
     Note: The pin mapping is based on wiced\_platform.h for your board.<br>
     Location:  \<Install Dir>\tools_2.x\device-configurator

-**Bluetooth Configurator:**<br>
+**Bluetooth&#174; Configurator:**<br>
 >   Use this GUI tool to create and configure the LE GATT Database and the BR/EDR SDP Database, generated as source code for your
     application.<br>
-    Run this tool from the Tools section of the ModusToolbox IDE QuickPanel, or by right-clicking a project in the IDE Project Explorer pane and selecting the ModusToolbox context menu.<br>
+    Run this tool from the Tools section of the ModusToolbox&#8482; QuickPanel, or by right-clicking a project in the Project Explorer pane and selecting the ModusToolbox&#8482; context menu.<br>
     It is supported on Windows, Linux and macOS.<br>
     Location:  \<Install Dir>\tools_2.x\bt-configurator